null Flags of the World | In Stock & Ships Quick - US Flag Store

 Custom Flags

-Did you know we can make custom flags out of your designs?
-We absolutely can, whether for your business, community, or just for fun the United States Flag Store has got you covered.
-We utilize the same care, colors, and fabrics as our other products ensuring you get a quality custom flag that's in good company.
+Were you aware that we can create custom flags based on your designs?
+Indeed, we can accommodate your needs, whether it's for your business, community, or simply for fun—United States Flag Store has you covered.
+Employing the same attention to detail, vibrant colors, and quality fabrics as our other products, we ensure you receive a custom flag of the highest quality, fitting right in with our esteemed collection.

-Depending on where you are, a different flag may take precedence.
-While in the United States, the American flag always takes precedence and is displayed first, this is going to change in other countries.
-The host country is always to be displayed first and take precedence.
-The remaining international flags should be displayed in alphabetical order and on different flagpoles of equal or lesser height.
-It should be noted that international flags displayed in other countries should not exceed the host flag in size either.
+The priority of flags varies based on location.
+In the United States, the American flag always takes precedence and is displayed first; however, this sequence may differ in other countries.
+The host country's flag is given top priority and is displayed first.
+The remaining international flags should be arranged in alphabetical order, on separate flagpoles of equal or lesser height.
+It's important to note that international flags displayed in other countries should not surpass the size of the host flag.

 Recent estimates put the total world flag count at 194.

-There are a couple of designs, variations, and proposals for flags representing the world, that are known as the Flag of Earth.
-The first time we see this concept dates back to 1937 from George Dibbern.
-Dibbern, a German sailor who had been traveling the world for some time refused to fly the obligatory Nazi swastika of his time and instead opted to not be loyal to any country or coat of arms.
-He did however want to be loyal to what he called the brotherhood.
-This flag had the red cross of St. George on a white background overtop a blue circle with a blue star in the upper left corner.
-This was to be representative of humanity as a whole and that in order for the species to carry on, we must all work together.
+Several designs, variations, and proposals exist for flags representing the world, commonly referred to as the Flag of Earth.
+The concept first emerged in 1937, introduced by George Dibbern.
+Dibbern, a German sailor who had extensively traveled the world, chose not to display the mandatory Nazi swastika of his time.
+Instead, he opted for a flag that didn't pledge allegiance to any specific country or coat of arms but aimed to represent what he called the "brotherhood."
+The flag featured the red cross of St. George on a white background, positioned above a blue circle with a blue star in the upper left corner.
+The symbolism aimed to represent humanity as a whole, emphasizing the need for collective collaboration for the survival and progress of the species.

 John McConnel would propose a version in 1973, which saw a photo of Earth as seen from space on a dark blue background.